 - Dissertations and honours projects involve students working independently but with supervision provided by an appropriate tutor, at both undergraduate and postgraduate levels.
 Detailed guidance on what is required will be provided in the Programme and / or Module information. - Dissertations and honours projects are taken in the final stage of study (Level 6 for undergraduate dissertations; Level 7 for postgraduate dissertations).
-They are typically worth 40 credits or more and therefore cannot be considered for condonement (see Section 6 of this Framework).

-- Dissertations and honours projects must be an original piece of work and should not exceed the word limit as published in the information provided by the programme team. - 4.
-The nature and timing of the undergraduate and postgraduate dissertations and honours projects will be subject to approval at programme level and will follow the University's published Assessments Calendar.
+They are typically worth 40 credits or more and therefore cannot be considered for condonement (see Section 6 of this Framework). - 3.
+Dissertations and honours projects must be an original piece of work and should not exceed the word limit as published in the information provided by the programme team or the equivalent student effort (where graphical, video, audio or other non-written material is involved). - 4.
+The nature and timing of the undergraduate and postgraduate dissertations and honours projects will be subject to approval at programme and/or School level and will follow the University's published Assessments Calendar.